Commandcracker/Swords-and-Souls-Bot/README.md

 # Swords and Souls Bot

-A Bot that van Play Swords and Souls like a God!
+A Bot that can Play Swords and Souls like a God!

 ## How to play Swords and Souls